 - Abram was in Egypt when that country was a great power and many of the pyramids were already old.

-So the life and times of Abram are accurately depicted in the Bible.
-What you read in Genesis is an historical picture of that time which has been verified through modern archaeology.
-Not only is the history accurate but so are the lessons that it teaches us about our own lives today.
+The life and times of Abram are accurately depicted in the Bible.
+What you read in Genesis is a historical picture of that time which has been verified through modern archaeology.
+Not only is the history accurate but so are the lessons that it teaches about our own lives today.

 1. God will take you back